 I woke up to the sound of rain against the roof of my tiny, rustic cabin.
-I cringed at the thought of getting out of my warm sleeping bag to the bitter cold air and rain, so I decided to play on my phone with the small amount of battery I had left.
+I cringed at the thought of getting out of my warm sleeping bag to the bitterly cold air and rain, so I decided to play on my phone with the small amount of battery I had left.
 I reached for my glasses on the floor beside the box spring I was laying on and realized they were almost frozen.
 It was painful to put them on my face.
 I had tried to charge my phone with my solar charger, but it was too cold and the phone wouldn’t charge.

 I played on my phone for about an hour and heard the rain stop.
 I threw my coat over my thermals and braved the cold so I could go to the bathroom.
 Looking across the small river, I noticed the clouds and mist had rolled in, creating an eerie feel.

 My quick venture outside left me feeling very cold, so I jumped back into my mummy sleeping bag and walked around the cabin with it wrapped around me as I dug through my backpack for breakfast options.